daniel-munro/ratgtex-server-data/README.md

 ## Requirements

+- snakemake
 - pandas (Python)
 - gtfparse (Python)
 - tidyverse (R)

 ## Usage

-Run `check_inputs.py` to check if all necessary input files exist.
-If so, run `run.py`, which calls R and Python scripts that prepare the server data.
-The parameters are:

-1. Path to the RatGTEx pipeline base directory
-2. Output directory path

-Then, do these additional steps:

-1. Run `check_outputs.py` to check if all necessary files have been created/copied.
+Run [Snakemake](https://snakemake.github.io) to generate the output files.
+Edit the Snakefile as needed to change which files are produced.
+It is recommended to first run as a dry run (with `-n`) to ensure it will run the steps you expect it to.

-2. `{outdir}/studies/{tissues}/` contain data directly used in the original publications, which may or may not differ from the data from the unified RatGTEx pipeline.
+`{outdir}/studies/{tissues}/` contain data directly used in the original publications, which may or may not differ from the data from the unified RatGTEx pipeline.
 These aren't used in the portal except to be available for download.
 Copy any files to this location and add links to them on the original study data page.